 …a sharp pain shrieks at the edge of my mouth.
 A sliver of metal and blood weighs coppery on my tongue, and slowly yet suddenly I’m being pulled forward through the calm waters of this fairly tepid tune.
 Somehow its hook-shaped chorus has snagged my bottom lip and is reeling me in like an expert bassman.
 Grumbling double bass ripples the water.
 Verses overlap one another like the waves themselves, cresting foamy with backlit vocals.
 The rhythm seems to twist like a fish in the air.
 Eyes widen to a fishbelly-white as the distance shortens between this spinning wax of a fisherman and myself, my struggling slowing more and more until infectious n’ brawny “Brain Burn” heaves me into the net.
 I look around feverishly for the frying pan, and it's got “Machine Gun” riveted into its iron.

 With a gleam in my once resentful eye I announce that much of this nine-tracker clangs noisily like the Anvil of old, the part-time aggressors, part-time goofballs who carved the underground metal map into my personal, Motley Crue-bound world.
-With four minds and sixteen limbs vibrating simultaneously around the same overhauled engine, Pound for Pound called Strength of Steel a granny car even louder.
+With four minds and sixteen limbs vibrating simultaneously around the same overhauled engine, Pound for Pound calls Strength of Steel a granny car even louder.
 My buddies are back, for real this time, and it feels damn good.